SEED-VT/DepFuzz/README.md

 cd DepFuzz
 ```
 Build the docker image using:
 > **_NOTE:_** If you receive a permission denied error you will need to prefix all docker commands with `sudo`.
 Wether or not this is needed depends on how docker is configured on your machine.
-A docker warning at the end of this command is okay and will not be an issue.
+A docker vulnerability warning at the end is okay and will not be an issue.
 ```
 docker build . -t depfuzz --no-cache
 ```